Budapest Great Synagogue

 The adjacent Jewish Museum (on the left of the synagogue) has

-• a Holocaust memorial room
+• a Holocaust memorial room and

-• and displays about the Jewish culture.
+• Displays about the Jewish culture and religious life.

 The museum has the same opening hours as the synagogue.
 Visit the official website for more information.